TREASURE VALLEY CITY FOREST CREDITS

 If these plantings had earned carbon credits, they would be worth between $304,200 and $532,400, which could have been used to support planting and maintenance costs.

-- The Network will facilitate strategic planting projects with partners to secure City Forest Credits sold to local carbon buyers.
+The Network will facilitate strategic planting projects with partners to secure City Forest Credits sold to local corporate sponsors.

 interested in learning more?